-- 1. In March 2021, the Council agreed a five-year financial strategy from 2021/21 to 2024/25.
-Since then, the local, national and international landscape has continued to be dominated by the impacts of the ongoing Covid-19 pandemic which has had a profound effect on the world.
-Whilst the short- and medium-term impacts are beginning to be understood, the longer term financial, social, economic and health effects will only become apparent in the fullness of time.
+- 1. In March 2021 the Council agreed a five year financial strategy from 2020/21 to 2024/25.
+Since then the local, national and international landscape has continued to be dominated by the impacts of the ongoing Covid-19 pandemic which has had a profound effect on the world.
+Whilst the short and medium term impacts are beginning to be understood, the longer term financial, social, economic and health effects will only become apparent in the fullness of time.
 The Council's robust financial position has left it well placed to contribute to the recovery process for the local economy.
 To this end, a Covid Recovery Plan has been developed which details the actions to be taken to assist the local economy through the recovery phase of the pandemic and to regain the former strength and resilience that may have been weakened over the course of the pandemic. - 2.
 The attached Medium Term Financial Strategy (MTFS) identifies the key financial risks for the Council moving forward.
 These are detailed in Section 10 (Revenue) and Section 13 (Capital) of the report.
-The Council acknowledges the need to continuously reduce costs and to seek efficiencies in order to meet the challenge of reduced public sector funding, whilst providing high quality service to residents and delivering the ambitions set out in the Corporate Plan.
+The Council acknowledges the need to continuously reduce costs and to seek efficiencies in order to meet the challenge of reduced public sector funding, whilst providing high quality services to residents and delivering the ambitions set out in the Corporate Plan.
 The Council has delivered a balanced budget in 2021/22 and is forecast to do so again in 2022/23 and has delivered significant savings from its budget rightsizing programme across all years of the forecast.
 This leaves the Council well placed to address further pressures on funding and income. - 3.
-On 16th December 2021, the Government published the single-year Provisional Local Government Finance Settlement for 2022/23.
+On 16th December 2021 the Government published the single-year Provisional Local Government Finance Settlement for 2022/23, with final allocations confirmed during February 2022.
 Full details are contained within the attached MTFS. - 4.
-The Council's MTFS and a summary of the budget proposals therein will be made available for consultation via the Council's website and will be provided directly to a range of stakeholders during February 2022. - 5.
-Feedback from this consultation process will be considered as part of the budget setting meeting, as will any views that are expressed by the Finance and Democracy Committee.
+The Council's MTFS and a summary of the budget proposals therein have been made available for consultation via the Council's website and have also been provided directly to a range of stakeholders during February 2022.
+No responses have been received by the required deadline.

-IMPLICATIONS Finance Detailed financial implications are contained in the body of the attached Medium Term Financial Strategy.
+IMPLICATIONS Finance Detailed financial implications are contained in the body of the attached MTFS.
 Specific advice from the Council's Chief Financial Officer is contained within the overall conclusions to the report in Section 19.
 Legal None arising directly from the report.
 Community Safety None arising directly from the report.
 Human Rights and Equalities None arising directly from the report.
 Sustainability and Environmental Impact None arising directly from the report.
 Health & Safety and Risk Management None arising directly from the report.

-LEAD AUTHOR CONTACT DETAILS DATE Paul O'Donoghue Chief Financial Officer paul.odonoghue@fylde.gov.uk January 2022
+LEAD AUTHOR CONTACT DETAILS DATE Paul O'Donoghue Chief Financial Officer paul.odonoghue@fylde.gov.uk February 2022

-BACKGROUND PAPERS Name of document Date Where available for inspection Medium Term Financial Strategy (MTFS) Update, Including General Fund, Capital Programme and Treasury Management for 2020/21 - 2024/25 Budget Council meeting - 4 th March 2021 www.fylde.gov.uk
+BACKGROUND PAPERS Name of document Date Where available for inspection Medium Term Financial Strategy (MTFS) Update, Including General Fund, Capital Programme and Treasury Management for 2020/21 - 2024/25 Budget Council meeting 4th March 2021 www.fylde.gov.uk